Taiwan–European Union relations: Economic relations

 The EU-Taiwan Industrial Policy Dialogue was created to facilitate and enhance exchanges on industrial policies and to strengthen industrial cooperation.
 Another important step in the enhancement of industrial collaboration was the signing by Taiwan and the EU in 2018 of the EU-Taiwan Industrial Cooperation Agreement with the objective to further cooperation between small and medium-sized enterprises (SMEs).
 In 2023, the main topics of the 9th EU-Taiwan Industrial Dialogue included robotics, research and development collaboration, industrial policy and supply chain resilience.

 Apart from these two EU-Taiwan economic cooperation platforms, the European Commission also regularly holds the European Innovation Week in Taiwan to improve and promote cooperation between European and Taiwanese enterprises, industrial clusters as well as scientific institutions.

-Moreover, over the recent years, due to Taiwan's excellence in high-tech fields, it is becoming a major hub for European high-tech companies and an ever more vital economic partner for the EU.
-The EU and Taiwan have developed a growing cooperation in technology sectors such as 5G and semiconductors.
-The EU is trying to intensify its cooperation with Taiwan especially in the semiconductor industry due to Taiwan's pivotal role in the global semiconductor supply chain as the main manufacturer of semiconductors in the world (Taiwan produces 60 percent of the world's semiconductors and approximately 90 percent of the most advanced ones).
-Recognizing the strategic importance of economic and trade relations with Taiwan as it occupies an important place in global supply chains, the EU wishes to improve supply chain coordination and cooperation with Taiwan and to establish more resilient supply chains.
+In recent years, Taiwan's hold in technology has made it a major hub for European high-tech companies, and made it a vital economic partner, particularly in 5G and semiconductors.
+Taiwan plays a pivotal role in the global semiconductor supply chain, producing 60 percent of the world's semiconductors and ~90 percent of the advanced ones.

 Taiwan's President Lai Ching-te attended the 2024 EU Investment Forum held on November 18 in Taipei, underlining the growing importance of Taiwan-EU economic cooperation.
 He stated that Taiwan will work to further expand economic cooperation with the EU and pointed out the potential of establishing an institutional basis for further cooperation through the signing of an Economic Partnership Agreement (EPA) between Taiwan and the EU, namely in enhancing cooperation in semiconductors, AI, digital technology, environmental protection and green energy as well as in establishing more resilient and secure global supply chains.